asand017/-sed-tutorial/README.md

 ```
 sed -i 's/^[[:digit:]][[:digit:]][[:digit:]]/(&)/' phonelist
 ```
-Now each phone number in the ACM phone list will have a parentheses around their three-digit area code.
+Now each phone number in the ACM phone list will have a parenthesis around its three-digit area code.

 #####2. <a name="Emulation"></a>Emulation
-`sed` can imitate other bash commands (although it would probably be more straight forward to just use the premade bash commands sed is copying).
+`sed` can imitate other bash commands (although it would probably be more straightforward to just use the premade bash commands `sed` is copying).
 We will look at 2 commands that `sed` can easily imitate: `grep` and `head`.

 * `grep`